AmberForrester/Portfolio/README.md

 npm i next-themes
 ```

-Google 'next-themes' and find the [Next.js - shadcn/ui](https://ui.shadcn.com/docs/dark-mode/next), and follow the setup to add dark mode.
+Google "next-themes" and find the [Next.js - shadcn/ui](https://ui.shadcn.com/docs/dark-mode/next), and follow the setup to add dark mode.

 Within the `app` folder, create a new file named `provider.tsx`.
 Copy the code provided to create a theme provider.